 In a team game where chemistry tends to trump talent, a world-class player might seem average with the wrong people around him.
 Similarly, a less-than-elite player might look phenomenal in the right environment.
 Add to that the ever-shifting meta game where different roles can take on different responsibilities depending on the month and picking out the best at any given time is a tall order!

-There are, of course, several players that stand above the rest in their respective roles.
+There are, of course, several players that stand above the rest in their respective roles for their ruthless consistency.

 What is The International?